delve/prancing-walrus/notes/apiPlanning.md

 # What do I need from a SS API
-I need an API that provide roughly this function:
+I need an API that provides roughly this function:
 * I can send it an arbitrary snail ID
 * I get back public stats for that snail, particularly
 * * Club membership